Dr. Nils Meyer-Ohlendorf

 Senior Fellow

 Dr. Nils Meyer-Ohlendorf is a Senior Fellow at Ecologic Institute and Head of the International and European Governance Program.
-With a background in international and European law, his work focuses on climate protection, EU policies, democracy and governance.
-He brings over twenty years of experience in climate policies and EU affairs, having led numerous projects across these fields.
+With a background in international and European law, he focuses on climate policies, EU affairs, democracy and governance.
+He brings over twenty years of experience in these areas.

-Another important strand of his work is fostering dialogue across the political divides.
-He possesses deep insight into domestic politics and democratic developments in EU Member States.
+Other strands of his work are fostering dialogue across the political divides – from left to right – and climate policies of political parties in Europe.
 He regularly contributes to the Tagesspiegel, the Süddeutsche Zeitung, the Frankfurter Allgemeine Zeitung, Euractive, EU Observer and IPG.

 Nils Meyer-Ohlendorf is a co-founder, shareholder and former Executive Director of Democracy Reporting International (DRI), a Berlin-based NGO promoting democratic governance worldwide.
 In this capacity, he contributes to DRI's work on democracy in Europe, international law, and constitutional matters, and supports the organization's strategy processes and institutional development.